Planning a Boracay vacation? Fantastic! This is a great part of the world.

 The fastest and most convenient way is to take one of the flights directly to Caticlan.
 As an alternative, you can also catch a boat to Boracay from Manila (2go travel Manila to Boracay) or via a bus or private car and hop on a RoRo.

-We also have the details on how to get here from Palawan here.
+We also have the details on how to get to Boracay from Palawan here.
 You can also find all the best things to do in Boracay with kids here, best resorts in Boracay here and best Boracay hotels for family here.
 Otherwise, find our full Boracay travel guide here.